bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 - constant time access to the back (the last value)
 - constant time `push_back`
 - constant time `pop_back`
-- constant time insertion and erasure before iterator
+- constant time insertion and erasure before (and at) iterator
 - some form of constant time transfer of nodes to another list (splicing)

+NOTE: splicing a range (transfer a range of nodes to another list) is constant time if the size is not cached in the header, but linear time with the number of nodes transferred (to calculate the count of nodes transferred in order to update the cached size).

 # Meaning of pointers in the node